NASA-Planetary-Science/sbpy/docs/sbpy/data/dataclass.rst

 (`~sbpy.data.DataClass.from_table`), or from data files (`~sbpy.data.DataClass.from_file`).

-Depending on how your input data are organized, you cean use different options in different cases:
+Depending on how your input data are organized, you can use different options in different cases:

 Building a Data Container from a Dictionary